 I've found that taking a moment to outline complex emails before writing helps maintain focus.
 What's the one thing your recipient needs to know?
 What action do you want them to take?
 Answer these questions first, then build your message around them.

 Let's be honest - we all judge emails with obvious typos and grammar mistakes.
-Even small errors can make you seem careless or unprofessional.
-In a competitive business environment, these mistakes can cost opportunities and damage credibility.
+A 2025 survey by Grammarly revealed that 77% of hiring managers said they're less likely to hire candidates who send emails with spelling or grammar errors.
+Even small mistakes can make you seem careless or unprofessional.
+In a competitive business environment, these errors can cost opportunities and damage credibility before you even get a chance to prove your worth.

 Common email mistakes to watch for:

 Most email platforms offer basic spell-checking, but they don't catch everything.
-Grammar tools like Grammarly provide more comprehensive checking, but nothing replaces a careful human review.
+Modern AI-powered tools provide more comprehensive checking, analyzing not just spelling but context, tone, and clarity.
+However, nothing replaces a careful human review—your brain catches nuances that algorithms might miss.

 My personal proofreading technique?
 Reading important emails aloud before sending.
 You'd be surprised how many awkward phrases and errors jump out when you actually hear your words rather than just scanning them silently.